Exeter Chiefs Women: Premier 15s

 Upon announcement of the team joining the Premier 15s, player recruitment was limited due to the COVID-19 pandemic.
 A number of internationals from various countries joined the club.
-They played their first match in the Premier 15s against Gloucester-Hartpury Women.
+They played their first match in the Premier 15s against Gloucester-Hartpury.

+PWR and Allianz Cup

+Following the change from Premier 15s to the PWR, Chiefs finished 6th in the inaugural season.
+The following season the finished second in the league, and beat Harlequins 57–12 in the inaugural Allianz Cup.

+Susie Appleby departed her role as Head Coach in 2025 after her contract was not renewed.

+100 Caps

+Captain Poppy Leitch became Exeter's first player to reach 100 caps in December 2024.

 Squad

 Notable players

 The following are players which have represented their countries at the Rugby World Cup whilst playing for Exeter Chiefs: